-Which regions are most likely to experience extremely low or high flows as overall conditions get more extreme?
+0.2% Which regions are most likely to experience extremely low or high flows?

-Histograms of GB regional mean river flow distributions

-Period: December 2023 - February 2024

-- This page shows the ensemble flow distribution for each region over the next 1- and 3-month periods. - The 1km flow forecasts are averaged within each region, then categorised according to the historical flows. - The histogram in each region indicates the proportion of ensemble members in each flow category.

-SUMMARY: Over the next month, river flows in most regions of Great Britain are likely to be in the Normal range and Above normal.
-In the North East region of Scotland, flows may be in the Notably high or Exceptionally high range.

-Over the next three months, river flows across much of Great Britain are likely to be in the Normal range and Above normal.
-Flows in Scotland may be in the Below normal to Notably high ranges.
+Histograms of GB regional mean river flow distributions Period: August 2024 - October 2024 - This page shows the ensemble flow distribution for each region over the next 1- and 3-month periods. - The 1km flow forecasts are averaged within each region, then categorised according to the historical flows. - The histogram in each region indicates the proportion of ensemble members in each flow category.
+SUMMARY: Over the next month, river flows in East Anglia and Southern England are likely to be in the below normal to normal range.
+Elsewhere, flows are likely to be in the normal range.
+Over the next three months, river flows in the north of England and much of Scotland are likely to be in the normal to above normal range.
+Elsewhere, flows are likely to be in the normal range.